skat/rsu-b2b-sample-client-java/README.md

 ### Prerequisites

-For both methods the following tools are required:
+The following tools are required:

 * JDK 17
 * Maven 3.9.5
-*

 ### Build and Run

 Clone this repository.